Xpktro/contest-scorer/DESIGN.md

   - 'default': The contact will be scored with a default value.
 Params: 1
   - 'timeRange': The contact will be scored with a value based on the time range defined in the validations rule.
 Params: {'firstHalf': 2, 'secondHalf': 3}
   - 'bonusStations': Contacts with a given callsign will be scored with a bonus.
 Params: {'OA4O': 5}
-  - 'minimumContacts': Participants must have at least the specified number of valid contacts to receive any score.
-Participants with fewer contacts will still appear in results but with zero points.
+  - 'minimumContacts': **Contact-level rule** that prevents contacts from awarding points if the contacted station doesn't appear in enough logs.
+A contacted station must appear in at least this many different submitted logs to award points to others.
+Each participant log counts as one appearance regardless of how many times the station appears in that log.
 Params: 2

 3. Every scored contact from a given callsign will be summed to get the total score for that callsign.